How to Reduce Animal Dander in the Home

 But how do you keep the dander down in your pet friendly home?
 You can begin by bathing your pet regularly to reduce the amount of dander released into the air.
 Never let your animal sleep with you, as we spend about 1/3 of our lives in our bedrooms.
 Do not let your animals sit or sleep on the furniture, no matter how cute a look they give you.
 Dust and vacuum daily and wear a mask meant to block allergens as you clean house.
 Dogs and cats pick up pollen and mold spores when playing outside.
 Before you let them in, brush them thoroughly to remove as many spores as possible.

 Allerpet is a product made to minimize dander on your dog or cat.
 It can be rubbed on your pet every week or so to keep the dander down.
 It is sold by veterinarians or can be found online.

-True HEPA captures 99.97% of allergens including pet dander, pollen and dust mites, while the power of UV-C technology kills germs and bacteria.
+HEPA filters captures 99.97% of allergens including pet dander, pollen and dust mites, while the power of UV-C technology kills germs and bacteria.